Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: From effective Lagrangian to toy Hamiltonian

 The theory \eqref{gauge_theory} is, however, still a gauge theory.
 To resolve this second issue, we recall that in the previous studies of exactly solvable models, gauge constraints are energetically imposed \cite{Kitaev:1997wr, Levin:2004mi}.
 This motivates us to view \eqref{gauge_theory} as the $U_a, U_b \rightarrow \infty$ limit of the ``prototype'' Hamiltonian $\wt{H}$ introduced in Section \ref{sect_Hamiltonian}.
 This is how we motivate for $\wt{H}$.
 Upon making $U_a, U_b$ any finite values, however, the local gaplessness problem arises, as explained in Section \ref{sect_Hamiltonian}.
 This problem occurs here but not in \cite{Kitaev:1997wr, Levin:2004mi} because the local operators here take continuous rather than discrete values, in order to accommodate for suitable couplings to the continuous background $U(1)$ gauge field(s) $A$ and $A^\star$.
-The resolution to this local gaplessness problem finally led us to our construction of the Hamiltonian $H$, see our previous work \cite{PhysRevB.105.155130} at $k=0$ for a more thorough discussion in this regard.
+The resolution to this local gaplessness problem finally led us to our construction of the Hamiltonian $H$.
+See our previous work \cite{PhysRevB.105.155130} for a more thorough discussion in this regard (we focused on $k=0$ there but the relevant discussion does not rely on it).